-In this article, I share my best tips for beginning meditation.
-It's based on what I have learned through trial and error.
+In this article, I share my best tips on meditation.
+It’s based on what I have learned through trial and error.
 With a lifelong twice-daily practice, I have faced all the common obstacles.
 Without the benefit of meditation in my daily life, I don’t think I would be the same person.
 It has also enriched my sense of spiritual contentment.

 When I started meditating, I was disturbed by the incessant chatter inside my head.
 It was like a galloping horse and I had no reigns.
 Sounds familiar?
 Begin your journey with a short, simple meditation.
 Each meditation tip in this blog post has stood the test of time.